LarisaLG/Candy/README.md

 + Slack community

 The part of code for social  contacts  the Footer is borrowed from the Love Running project.

+Special thanks to my mentor Martina Terlevic and cohort facilitator Kasia Bogucka for answering my questions and for their support during the project

 ### Media